SE::AOL::Suggest - AOL Search Suggestion Scraper

 Query substitutions

-You can use built-in macros to automatically substitute subqueries from files, for example, we want to add some list of other words to each query, let's specify several main queries:
+You can use built-in macros for automatic substitution of sub-queries from files.
+For example, if we want to add a list of other words to each query, we specify several main queries:

 essay